vikram7/nasa_pod/README.md

 2. squeal in joy at the Universe

 Todos
 - image fetched should be saved to temp location
 - add ability to have the photo automatically update without having to run script
+- update applescripts with fixed file names per Dan's suggestion
+- occasionally nasa site will have a video (which is a different selector and results in a nil that attr tries to access). need to allow for this.